tamtakoe/oi-angular-resource/README.md

 }
 ```

-Then you can use this resorce where you want (Promise, Observable, simple/reactive forms, any cases)
+Then you can use this resource where you want (Promise, Observable, simple/reactive forms, any cases)

 app.ts
 ```js